iamagut/main-dotfiles/README.md

 Enable vivaldi CSS thing and link it to the file in `~/.local/share/vivaldiCSS`

 ### Firefox
-Go to `about:support` and search for `toolkit.legacyUserProfileCustomizations.stylesheets` and turn it to true.
+- Go to `about:support` and search for `toolkit.legacyUserProfileCustomizations.stylesheets` and turn it to true.
 Then put the `chrome/` folder into the current profile used in firefox.
 Go to `about:support` and then click on the <kbd>Open Directory</kbd>, toss the folder there.
+- Open terminal and enter `pipx install pywalfox` and then `pywalfox install`, after that you get the extension.

 ### Wallpapers
 Get wallpapers from these cool repo to have something to work the matugen :)